marcinduma/LTRCLD-2557/docs/use-case1.md

 Hit **Deploy to sites** for contracts to be pushed.

+!!!
+Info
+    Even the checkbox for "Apply both direction" is enabled, we still need 2 contracts between Cloud EPGs.
+This configuration is coming from the fact that Consumed Contracts are adding Outbound/Outgoing rules and Provided Contracts are adding Inband/Incoming rules, so with one contract we would only allow for traffic to be initiated from consumer EPG.
+We could use the same contract in both direction (each EPG would then provide and consume the same contract), but it's not a best practice as may lead to unwanted traffic leaking and complicate troubleshooting.

 ### 2. Contract assigment to EPGs

 Just creation of contract doesn't have any impact on the traffic.
-Contract needs to have at least on Provider EPG and one Consumer EPG to allow communication between them.
+Contract needs to have at least one Provider EPG and one Consumer EPG to allow communication between them.

 Under View select **"temp-AWS-01"** click on the **EPG-AWS-01** and under EPG specific setting locate **Contract** section